 All fresh and frozen meats and fish without coatings.

 Rice, sago or tapoca puddings, jellies, sorbets, gelatine or vege-gel based desserts.

 Pure spices, salt, freshly ground pepper, french mustard.
 Home-made mayonnaise and dressings.
 Sauces prepared with cornflour or other alternative flour.

-Other names for wheat products that may be listed on labels:
+Other names for wheat products that may be listed on labels and should be avoided: